-Depending on the local Polish or English language/dialect and the font style used, the length of the translated text and subtitles may vary from the master script.
+Depending on the language/dialect and the font style used, the length of the translated text and subtitles may vary from the master script.
 However, rest assured that our subtitle translators take the necessary steps to ensure that your content is not only properly localized, but fits within the allotted timeframe outlined by the time codes.

-USA Studios offers the following services localized for American English and French dialects spoken around the world:
+USA Studios offers the following services localized for American English and Polish dialects spoken around the world:

 We provide multi-language subtitling/captioning for television programs, films, webcasts, podcasts, corporate and educational videos, e-learning courses, promo videos and many more.